 await secretsManager.set('SERVER_WALLET_ACCESS_KEY', session.accessKey);

-Subsequent runs — provide the saved key:
+Later runs — same userIdentity, provide the saved key:

 const session = await client.authenticate({